Head Coach Ryan Zegarski

 Ryan Zegarski is attuned to the demands of MCCC athletes.
 He was once one himself.
 And the excellence he enjoyed as a Vikings baseball player has transferred quite well to the softball diamond, where he has been program’s head coach since the fall of 2004.

-In addition, Zegarski is MCCC’s Assistant Director of Athletics.
+Additionally, Zegarski is MCCC’s Assistant Director of Athletics.

 His other GSAC Championship season occurred in 2006 and 2009.
 The 2010 team that qualified for the World Series also earned Zegarski a region 19 Championship.
+Zegarski's leadership efforts have been rewarded, as he was honored as the region 19 coach of the year in 2007, 2010 and 2018.

 Zegarski played baseball at MCCC under then-head coach Dave Gallagher and was a sophomore on the 2000 squad that won Region 19 and Northeast District titles en route to competing at the NJCAA World Series.